Looking for Something?

 • It’s even more fun making pasta with a friend (or even with your better half).

 • A rolling pin is really all you need, but manual pasta rolling machines don’t cost that much if you decide that you want one.
-KitchenAid even makes a power attachment for the KitchenAid mixer if you have one.
+KitchenAid even makes a power attachment for their mixer if you have one.

 • Homemade pasta is better for you.
 The ingredients are fresh and you can choose the flour that you want to use, like gluten free, organic, special or everyday all purpose flour.